aj-stein-nist/oscal-2023-workshop/docs/presentation_workshop.md

     - ⚠️ Windows users will require the [WSL backend](https://learn.microsoft.com/en-us/windows/wsl/install)
 1. [Visual Studio Code](https://code.visualstudio.com/#alt-downloads)
 1. [Docker Desktop](https://www.docker.com/products/docker-desktop/) if on macOS or Windows, [Docker Engine](https://docs.docker.com/engine/) if on Linux
+1. Use this QR code or visit [github.com/aj-stein/oscal-2023-workshop](https://github.com/aj-stein/oscal-2023-workshop) to read instructions.

 📝 You do not have to follow along to learn from this presentation.